jfrey-xx/blog/_posts/2015-02-04-openbci-p300-coadapt.md

 I hope this little piece of information helped you to grasp one of the possible uses of the OpenBCI board.
 Please refer to the [original documentation of the CoAdapt P300 Speller](http://openvibe.inria.fr/coadapt-p300-stimulator-tutorial/) for more advanced features -- e.g., word prediction -- that could drastically improve your "typing."

 Nothing would be possible without the great work done by the researchers and developers behind OpenViBE and the CoAdapt P300 Speller -- not only code, but also documentation.
 While I mingle from time to time with some of these people, I'm not *one* of them, not even a P300 expert (far from it!), just a regular user of OpenViBE, hacking for my own agenda.
-The same goes with OpenBCI, a shout-out for the team that made accessible a cheap, versatile and reliable EEG device[^Can I have my free kit now?].
+The same goes with OpenBCI, a shout-out for the team that made accessible a cheap, versatile and reliable EEG device[^4].
 It won't replace medical grade devices, but it's a good start for hackers out there.

+[^4]: Can I have my free kit now?

 There's many more applications waiting to rocket your EEG within OpenViBE, and many *many* more if you learn how to create new scenarios -- it's a graphical language, it's ~~messy~~ easy to get your teeth into neurofeedback.

-Please contribute to those different projects, and to this very tutorial if you see any mistake[^Target conceptual and factual errors first, before shooting at the language] or if I'm not clear in my explanations.
+Please contribute to those different projects, and to this very tutorial if you see any mistake[^5] or if I'm not clear in my explanations.

+[^5]: Target conceptual and factual errors first, before shooting at the language.

 ![Live session](openbci_p300_coadapt/live.jpg "During this session I started to spell 'H3LLO', there's a l33t in my brain!
 Bonus: will you be able to find Teegi, resting peacefully in the lab?")